overline-mining/open-overline-pool/README.md

     ```

 8. You should now be able to point a browser to `localhost` and see the splash page.
 You can also test that the pool is accepting jobs by pointing a overline-compatible stratum miner at it.
-9. Edit `k8s/bcnode/deployment.yml` to change the line `- rm -r /data/db;` to `- rm -r /data/db/IDENTITY;` once you have fully synced the node.
-This change is necessary to allow the node to pick up from where it left off every time instead of loading in from the snapshot as in step 5.

 #### Customization